holyfamilyseattle/holyfamilyseattle.github.io/content/priest-corner.md

 images: ["img/Fr_Raphael.jpg"]
 ---

+### Fourth Sunday of the Season of Lent (Mt.
+21:33-44)

+**The Parable of the Wicked Tenants**

+Today's Gospel (Matthew 21:33-44) presents the profound parable of the wicked tenants, a story that unveils the stark reality of human attitudes and their inevitable consequences.
+At its heart lies the tragedy of rejection, an outright refusal to acknowledge the landowner, his messengers, and ultimately, his beloved son.
+This rejection, however, was not a mere misunderstanding, but the fruit of a deeply rooted negative disposition, one born of selfishness and pride.

+The tenants, blinded by their own arrogance, could not bring themselves to recognize the rightful ownership of the landowner.
+Their hearts, hardened by greed, sought to claim unjustly what was never theirs to possess.
+Indeed, in every negative attitude, pride and selfishness stand as twin pillars, distorting one's vision and leading to destructive choices.
+When consumed by such emotions, one not only harms oneself but also wounds others, setting in motion a chain of ruinous consequences.

+On this blessed feast of St. Joseph, we are presented with a striking contrast, a man of unwavering virtue, who, in the face of uncertainty, embraced life with a heart full of faith and a spirit adorned with humility.
+Where others may have faltered in doubt or resentment, St. Joseph chose a path illumined by trust in divine providence.
+His was a soul untarnished by selfish ambition, a heart that saw beyond mere appearances and recognized the hand of God in every unfolding event.

+Had he been ruled by pride, he might have questioned, doubted, or even turned away.
+Yet, instead of succumbing to bitterness, he moved forward with serene surrender, choosing to believe rather than to rebel, to trust rather than to despair.
+His silent strength and steadfast faith won him the singular honor of being the earthly guardian of the Holy Family, a role of unparalleled grace and responsibility.

+May we, like St. Joseph, cultivate a spirit of humble obedience and unwavering trust, dispelling every trace of selfishness and pride.
+Let our hearts remain open to the divine Will, that we may never fall into the tragedy of rejection but instead flourish in the vineyard of God’s boundless love.

+### Third Sunday of the Season of Lent (Mt.
+7:21-27)

+**Building Our Lives Anchored on the Rock of Christ**

+Today’s Gospel passage highlights a profound truth about our faith journey.
+The essential question we must ask ourselves is: Where is my anchor?
+Is my life truly rooted in Christ, the unwavering Rock?

+The disciples of Jesus, though privileged to walk alongside the Master, were not fixated on His divine presence.
+Instead, their minds were preoccupied with thoughts of status and the positions they would hold in His kingdom.
+What a striking contrast!
+While Jesus remained steadfast in His mission, to fulfill the will of His Father, while his disciples were entangled in the fleeting attractions of this world!

+The parable of the wise builder serves as a timeless lesson.
+The one who listens to the Word of God and allows it to shape his life is like a man who builds his house upon solid rock.
+When storms arise, when trials, temptations, and hardships threaten, his foundation holds firm, for it is deeply rooted in faith.
+Conversely, the foolish builder is one who hears the Word but fails to live by it.
+His life is like a house built on shifting sands, fragile, vulnerable, and easily swept away when adversity strikes.

+This parable reminds us that the foundation upon which we build our lives matters immensely.
+Are we securing our lives on Christ, the eternal cornerstone, or are we constructing them upon the fleeting sands of wealth, power, and worldly success?

+Moreover, our faith must not be passive; it calls for action.
+Christ invites us to a life of authentic discipleship, where His teachings are not mere words but a lived reality.
+Love, forgiveness, humility, and service must be the hallmarks of our existence.
+When our lives are anchored in Him, no storm can shake the foundation upon which we stand.
+Let us, then, build wisely; upon the Jesus the rock that never fails.

 ### Second Sunday of the Season of Lent (Mt.
 7:21-27)

 Today’s Gospel reading (Matthew 7:21-27) highlights two essential themes: